 Nov 7 (Fri) 7:30 – St Paul’s Episcopal Church (914 E Knapp St)

-In the 17th century,composers consciously began to create a nuove musiche or stile moderno of dramatic oppositions and vivid emotions, in striking contrast to the smooth tapestry of Renaissance polyphony.
-This program is an examination of this modern music as it was invented by virtuoso instrumental composers in Italy and developed further in Germany.
-It is also an exploration of their new invention, the sonata: a pure instrumental work, a piece simply meant to be “sounded,” with no agenda but the imagination of the composer.
+The seventeenth century was a transformative moment in our Western cultural history.
+The world became modern: new technologies were emerging, our modern economic system was developing, the earth was no longer at the center of the universe.
+Among the cultural revolutions was one in music.
+Composers consciously began to create a nuove musiche or stile moderno of dramatic oppositions and vivid emotions, in striking contrast to the smooth tapestry of Renaissance polyphony.
+Quicksilver’s examination of this modern music as it was invented by virtuoso instrumental composers in Italy is also an exploration of their new invention, the sonata: a pure instrumental work, a piece simply meant to be “sounded,” with no agenda but the imagination of the composer .
+This “new music” is virtuosic, experimental, unexpected, and deeply moving: the closest we come to wordless rhetoric.

 Nov 8 (Sa) 7:30 – St Paul’s Episcopal Church (914 E Knapp St)